 Ford has offered to help unsatisfied buyers find another dealer that would charge what the buyer is willing to pay.
 But there are some ways to help you get a fairer price from the start.

 has a few suggestions.
 You can put a deposit down when you order to secure a price and sign a price sheet.
 However, these aren’t legally binding ways to avoid markups.
 Approaching a dealership that you trust can help you prevent these kinds of issues from happening.

 But the best thing to do is look for opportunities to get your price in writing.
 You’ll want to make sure that this is a confirmed final price, not just a quote.
 Getting a firm price in writing, especially one signed by both parties, makes it much harder for the dealership to legally increase the MSRP after negotiations.

 These markups have been occurring in the auto industry for years.
 Once a vehicle gains enough popularity, dealers can decide to raise the price, knowing that some consumers will accept the markup to finally get the product.

 Road and Track says you shouldn’t pay above sticker price for a car that doesn’t have extremely limited production.
 You don’t have to accept expensive markups—for your car or your car insurance.

-If you want to save money on car insurance, the Jerry app is a good place to start.
+app is a good place to start.
 A licensed broker, Jerry does all the hard work of finding the cheapest quotes from the top name-brand insurance companies and buying new car insurance.